DevDeNiro/BuddyTask/README.md

 ## BuddyTask (under development)

-This project is a web application for students to help them stay organized and manage their tasks.
+This project is a web application to stay organized and manage your tasks.

 ### Features